Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Unless the base trim you're painting is brand new and recently installed, the surface should always be cleaned and sanded before painting.

-After cleaning and de-glossing, scuff sand the surface with sandpaper, or a sanding sponge.
-When I sand, I wrap sandpaper around a sanding sponge.
-The rectangular shape of a sanding sponge makes it easier to sand.
+After cleaning and de-glossing, scuff sand the surface with sandpaper or a sanding sponge.
+I really like the Softback sanding sponges from 3M, but rectangular sanding sponges work great too.

-Sometimes the edge where base trim meets the wall isn't caulked, or the old caulk has separated.
-If your baseboard includes quarter round, caulk the crack between the two.
+Sometimes the edge where base trim meets the wall isn't caulked or the old caulk has separated.
+Fill the crack.
+If your baseboard includes a quarter round, caulk the crack between the two.

-For filling nail holes, dabbing a little Easy Sand joint compound over the holes (powder form, not pre-mixed) works well, or Crawford's painter's putty (orange can).
+For filling nail holes, dabbing a little Easy Sand joint compound over the holes (powder form, not pre-mixed) works well.
+You can also use Crawford's painter's putty (orange can).

-Large gashes, or chips in the wood, are best repaired with a fast drying, durable wood filler that dries hard with low shrinkage.
+Large gashes or chips in the wood are best repaired with a fast-drying, durable wood filler that dries hard with low shrinkage.
 I use Bondo wood filler for this purpose.
-The filler smells bad, but dries fast and hard without shrinking.
+The filler smells bad, but it dries fast and hard without shrinking.

 Prepping Stained Oak Baseboard for Paint

-Stained oak baseboard involves a couple extra steps before painting.
+Stained oak baseboard involves a couple of extra steps before painting.
 The surface is porous and usually coated with a protective clear coat that needs a little paint preparation.
-These extra steps don't apply to pre-primed trim (white) from the store, or trim that's already painted.
+These extra steps don't apply to pre-primed trim (white) from the store or trim that's already painted.

-The tiny pores and holes in oak show through paint if the surface isn't filled before spraying primer and paint.
+The tiny pores and holes in oak show through the paint if the surface isn't filled before spraying primer and paint.
 After cleaning and sanding, apply a wood grain filler to fill the deep cracks and pores in the wood.
-Aqua Coat wood grain filler works good for this purpose.
-Wood grain filler won't totally remove the oak pattern, but it will level out the holes in the wood so they're no longer visible when painted.
+Aqua Coat wood grain filler works well for this purpose.
+Wood-grain filler won't totally remove the oak pattern, but it will level out the holes in the wood so they're no longer visible when painted.

 Unpainted oak baseboard should always be primed with a solvent primer.
-Oil primer works really well, or a shellac primer.
+Oil primer works really well, as does a shellac primer.
 The primer I use the most for priming unpainted wood (trim and cabinets) is Zinsser BIN.

 Priming Baseboard for Paint

 Pre-primed baseboard from home improvement stores can be spray painted without the need of a separate prime coat.
-Two coats of paint provide the best looking finish.
+Two coats of paint provides the best looking finish.